NetherGamesMC/support/docs/applying-for-a-youtube-rank.md

-# Applying for a YouTube rank
+# Applying for a YouTube Rank

 The YouTube rank grants content creators a special rank with all Legend rank perks, including custom nickname permissions.
 We will review your content when applying to ensure your channel meets the requirements.